Most of us have a default search engine that we use all the time. Still, it can pay to look around to see what other search engines offer.

 It’s great to see these new Bing features for IndexNow, but there are still some drawbacks that make the tool not as helpful as it could be.

 First, the WordPress plugin uses an “all or nothing” indexing method when selecting autoindex.
-This means that you can ask it to index all of your pages, or none of them.
+This means that you can ask it to index all of your pages that changed, or none of them.
 There isn’t any in-between.
 We all know there are many pages that should not be indexed.
 For instance:

 Will Google adopt IndexNow?
-It is not promising at the present time, but if it chooses to do so, some of the skeptics will be eating their words on this one.
+It is not promising at the present time, but if it chooses to do so, some skeptics will be eating their words on this one.

 Cool Feature #4: Clarity